symfony/symfony-docs/configuration/multiple_kernels.rst

             // ... load only the config routes strictly needed for the API }

+        // If you need to run some logic to decide which bundles to load,
-        private function getBundlesPath(): string
+        // you might prefer to use the registerBundles() method instead private function getBundlesPath(): string
         {
             // load only the bundles strictly needed for the API return $this->getProjectDir().'/config/api_bundles.php';
         }
     }

+.. versionadded:: 5.4

+    The ``getBundlesPath()`` method was introduced in Symfony 5.4.

 Step 3) Define the Kernel Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~